-*I was amazed by the amount of fresh produce and food in general that was organic.
+*I was amazed by the amount of fresh produce and food, in general, that was organic.
 I did start to think that the quality of the certification body may not be as strict as it is back here in Australian.
-Some of the fresh produce that we saw that was labelled organic, looked a little too shiny, big and perfect to be organic and naturally that size.
+Some of the fresh produce that we saw that was labelled organic looked a little too shiny, big and perfect to be organic and naturally that size.
 No wonder so many cafes and restaurants can be 100% organic.
 In our city, we only have one, that also happens to be vegan, but I think they use organic where possible.
 This cafe seems to be influenced by what we saw in America.

 Our top favourite eats while in LA were Gracias Madre in West Hollywood, Yoga-urt in Glendale, MADCAPRA Falafel at Grand Central Market and Plant, Food and Wine at Venice Beach.

-Our friend Jacky that owns BEETXBEET recommended a few of these places to us to eat but the one that we are most grateful for (well let’s face it, Michael’s in love with it!) is Yoga-Urt.
+Our friend Jacky that owns BEETXBEET recommended a few of these places to us to eat, but the one that we are most grateful for (well let’s face it, Michael’s in love with it!) is Yoga-Urt.
 It’s an all vegan frozen yoghurt shop.
 Not only is it delicious, but the flavours and toppings that they have selected are THE BEST!
 We had both chosen a double swirl of Peanut Butter Prana and Chocolate Bliss with toppings consisting of Waffle Cone Chips, Choc Chips, Mochi Rice Cakes and Brownie Bites.
 OMG….just thinking about it makes me drool.

 Next, came across MADCAPRA Falafel at the Grand Central Markets before we headed to a basketball game at the Staples Centre.
 Michael’s dream come true – the basketball that is.
 It’s a vegetarian place with a few vegan options.
 We veganised three of their falafels and shared them – red, green and orange.
-They keep it super simple, yet the flavours are pretty wonderful.
+They keep it super simple, yet the flavours are pretty incredible.
 They make their own flatbread from scratch.
 You can taste the warmth when you bite into the wrap as its just come off the grill!
 These guys know what they’re doing 🙂

-That day we also stopped into Moo Shoes in the morning and loved the selection of eco friendly, vegan shoes and accessories they have on offer.
+That day we also stopped into Moo Shoes in the morning and loved the selection of eco-friendly, vegan shoes and accessories they have on offer.
 If it’s one thing that we struggle with the most, it’s finding shoes.
 This shop has a great selection, worth checking out if you’re in the area.

-Our overall experience was pleasant and the food was delicious, but when it comes to fine dining, we really struggle with portion sizes.
+Our overall experience was pleasant, and the food was delicious, but when it comes to fine dining, we struggle with portion sizes.
 We both left there hungry, having spent almost double what we have everywhere else, we were feeling a little empty (pun intended).
-My gnocchi portion looked like an entree size and the slice of cake was almost half a slice.
+My gnocchi portion looked like an entree size, and the slice of cake was almost half a slice.
 We understand the amount of effort, ingredient quality and expertise that goes into the food and that is all that you pay for, but when you are left hungry and spent a lot of money, it’s not the best feeling.